Donets: Industrial era

 Industrialization in the 20th century shifted interests to mineral exploitation in Donbas, with water-hungry plants concentrated mostly in Kyiv, Luhansk and Donetsk.
 Already by the 1930s, Kharkiv, Donetsk and Luhansk were lacking water forcing the authorities to gradually create a network of canals and reservoirs.
 In 1936, the Kochetok Reservoir was created and coupled to the water system of Kharkiv.
 By the 1950s, this measure proved insufficient, and in the 1960s, Pechenizke Reservoir was constructed in place of the Kochetok Reservoir.
 It has with the capacity of 400 million m3 and provides about 75% of water consumed by Kharkiv.
 To supply water to southern Donbas and Donetsk, the 130-km long Donets-Donbas channel was built around 1958 starting near Raigorodok city, and in compensation, the Dnieper-Donbas channel was created to supply water from Dnieper River to the upstream of the Donets via the Bereka River.
 As a result of the industrial activity, the wild nature of Donets Basin transformed into an industrial settlement.
 After the breakup of the USSR, most of the basin territory became part of Ukraine.

-Russo-Ukrainian wars
+Russo-Ukrainian War

-With the Russo-Ukrainian War, Luhansk Oblast is roughly split along the river between the Luhansk People's Republic controlling most of the portion of the oblast south of the Donets, and the Ukrainian government with the territory north of the Donets.
+During the War in Donbas, Luhansk Oblast was roughly split along the river between the Luhansk People's Republic, which controlled most of the portion of the oblast south of the Donets, and the Ukrainian government, which controlled most of the territory north of the Donets.

-Around 8 May 2022, during the Battle of Donbas,Russian river-crossing attempts were commented as major tactical failures for the Russian army.